Town Of Goshen

 Town of Warwick

 This sanctuary is divided by Southwycke Lane.
 It is currently closed to the public due to a dam collapse which we are in the process of having repaired.
-We expect public access to be restored in the spring of 2018.
+Check back for reopening date.

 Town of Montgomery

-Muddy Kill Sanctuary – 14 acres – Corbett Rd
+Muddy Kill Sanctuary • 14 acres • Corbett Road, Montgomery NY 12549

 This sanctuary was donated to us.
 It is undeveloped and is adjacent to the Muddy Kill which flows into the Wallkill River in the Town of Montgomery Benedict Farm Park.
 It has no sign and no number but as you go northwest on Corbett Road it is on the right with a guard rail.
 There is currently no parking area and there are no trails.